NixOS/rfcs/rfcs/0077-stale-issues-amendment.md

 >
 > By marking stale issues, we can more easily filter issues for ones that have at least one person interested in them.

-Under the interpretation of this motivation, the definition of stale was settled at 180 days.
+Under this motivation, the inactivity period was chosen to be 180 days.

-This RFC modifies the motivation for marking issues as stale:
+This RFC proposes an alternative interpretation of "stale":

-_A stale issue (or PR) is an issue on which the discussion has went stale.
-It has no other semantic meaning than an aggregated indicator of individual preferences (to not interact on a particular issue or PR)._
+_A stale issue (or PR) is an issue on which the discussion has went stale._

+_Explicitly, it has no other semantic than this.
+It is a neutral aggregated indicator of facts.
+It reflects the fact that individuals did choose not to not interact on a particular issue or PR for an extended period of time._

-_Therefore, a PR goes stale after a 90 days period (vs previously 180 days) and an issue goes stale after a 60 days period (vs previously 180 days)._
+_180 days is too long of such extended period of time.
+People do relate "stale" with some shorter time frame.
+Therefore, a PR goes stale after a 90 days period (vs previously 180 days) and an issue goes stale after a 60 days period (vs previously 180 days)._

 # Motivation
 [motivation]: #motivation

-Under the renewed definition of _stale_ under this PR but the currently applied time periods, spectators based on their common understanding are not told about  aggregate choices as a fair proxy of chances of success by means of the stale label.

-This discourages spectators with vested interests from promoting issues, that are visibly exhibiting lack of interaction, and there by reduced chances of (prompt) "success".
+Under the renewed definition of _stale_, people are betrayed.

+They are not told the truth, though the facts are long evident.

+A majority of issues or PRs with no interaction for quite short period of times already (maybe 3-6 weeks) has a lesser change of "success".

+People with vested interest should see the _stale_ label and be prompted to think: "Oh, I need this, too.
+Damn, it's stale.
+Let's have a look and do something to help out."

-An issue that hasn't been interacted with for 60 days or a PR for 90 days and in the vast majority of cases deserve an aggregate indication of those individual preferences for the above reason.
+An issue that hasn't been interacted with for 60 days or a PR for 90 days and in the vast majority of cases deserves this hint out of fariness.

-Honesty and transparency are better in informing an individual's action than preceived political correctness (judging by the discussions on RFC 51).
+Honesty and transparency are by far more effective than any perceived political correctness (judging by the discussions on RFC 51).

 # Detailed design
 [design]: #detailed-design